Interview with Mario and John, World Travelers Exploring “One Week São Paulo”

 What was grocery shopping like in São Paulo?

-Mario: Grocery shopping might not sound exciting, but it’s one of our favorite ways to get a feel for a new place.
-We went to a Brazilian supermarket and were amazed by the diversity of products.
-There was a huge plant-based section, including vegan meatballs that looked like Brazil’s version of Beyond Meat.
+Mario: Grocery shopping may not seem fun, but this is one of the best ways for us to get to know a new place.
+We went to a Brazilian supermarket and saw lot of different products.
+There was a big section for plant-based foods.
+The vegan meatballs there looked just like Brazil’s take on Beyond Meat.

 Did you try any traditional Brazilian foods during your stay?

 John: Yes!
-We had the chance to eat some amazing vegan versions of traditional dishes.
-For breakfast, we enjoyed vegan ricotta-stuffed ravioli and a brigadeiro cake that was the best vegan cheesecake I’ve ever had.
-Brigadeiro, by the way, is a classic Brazilian dessert made with condensed milk, chocolate, and butter.
-It was so creamy and delicious.
+We got to eat some great vegan versions of old favorites.
+For breakfast, we had vegan ricotta ravioli.
+We also tried a brigadeiro cake that was the best vegan cheesecake I have had.
+Brigadeiro is a classic dessert from Brazil.
+It's made with condensed milk, chocolate, and butter.
+It was so soft and tasty.

-Mario: One of my favorites was the paul the geisha, a vegan version of the cheesy bread called pão de queijo.
-It tastes just like the traditional version, which was impressive.
-We also tried a vegan burger and fries at a restaurant called AhaAha, which was super tasty and very Brazilian in spirit.
+Mario: One of my favorites was the paul the geisha.
+It's a vegan style of the cheesy bread called pão de queijo.
+It tastes just like the regular kind.
+That was really cool to me.
+We also had a vegan burger and fries at AhaAha.
+The food there was very good and felt very much like Brazil.

 🏙️ Discovering São Paulo’s Urban Landscape and History